 How long does the application process take?

-We’ve had some examples of applicants where it’s gone through very quickly and we’ve had other applicants where it’s taken a little bit longer.
+We’ve had some examples of Armed forces help to buy applicants where it’s gone through very quickly and we’ve had other applicants where it’s taken a little bit longer.
 You have to get it signed off by your CoC (chain of command).
 It then goes through Glasgow pay and records and then to Gosport.

 Can it be used for shared ownership?

 Yes.
-So essentially, it’s designed for you to buy your own first property.
+So essentially, the Armed forces help to buy scheme designed for you to buy your own first property.
 So it’s usable with all the other government schemes that are available.
 So you can have a shared equity loan.
 You can also use the help to buy scheme that is available on new build properties, and you can use the military mortgages scheme as well.
 So it’s not a case of can I use one or the other?
 You can use the government schemes as well as the forces help to buy scheme.

 How is affordability calculated?